-Apple season begins in late August and lasts through mid November, with its peak hitting in October.
-Apples are always taste best and are also cheaper in the fall months.
+Apple season begins in late-August and lasts through mid-November, with its peak hitting in October.
+Apples always taste best and are cheaper in the fall months.

 Store your apples in the crisper drawer of your refrigerator.
 Apples will quickly lose their crisp texture if stored out at room temperature in a fruit bowl.
 They keep very well in cold storage, which is why they’re available year round.

 You know what they say, “an apple a day keeps the doctor away.”
 Apples are not only delicious, but chock-full of nutrients.
 They’re a great source of soluble fiber, potassium, and low in calories, making them the perfect after-school snack.

 How to Choose